ruthvikauwm/Fetch/Readme.md

 ● We want the oldest points to be spent first (oldest based on transaction timestamp, not the order they’re received) ● We want no payer's points to go negative.

+write a program that reads from a CSV file called transactions.csv - https://fetch-hiring.s3.amazonaws.com/transactions.csv)

 Code is expected to
 1. Read the transactions from a CSV file.
 2. Spend points based on the argument using the rules above.